- Course search

 - Engage with a programme that has been designed by practitioners, for practitioners

-Course code: MM2AK Start date: September and January Course length: Full-time: 18 months.
+Course code: MM2AK Start date: September Course length: Full-time: 18 months.
 Part-time: 36 months.
 Campus: One Friar Gate Square, Derby Campus College: College of Business, Law and Social Sciences

 This course is available to international students

 The MSc Financial Investigation and Digital Intelligence will place a consistent focus on the study of professional investigative practice across the following themes